tomcatmanager/tomcatmanager/docs/commandline.rst

 Authentication
 --------------

-Authenticate with the user you defined when you :doc:`Configured Tomcat
-<configuretomcat>` on the command line:
+Use the user you created when you :doc:`Configured Tomcat <configuretomcat>` on the command line:

 .. code-block::